phazzle/vaimo/README.md

 ## Requirements and Installation
 Nodejs is required.
-Clone the project to your directory.
+Clone the project to your directory. run this script to download reactscripts `npm install react-scripts --save` It might give you an error a couple of times.
+Do it until all packages are downloaded.
 #### Packages
 Packages that are added is react-countdown.Which is for the countdown.
 To install the package run